kerem-z/kerem-z.github.io/_posts/2024-09-04-welcome-to-jekyll.markdown

 AI has also introduced new paradigms that extend beyond the von Neumann architecture, such as:

 1. Parallel processing: Utilizing multiple cores or GPUs for faster computation.

+Note: Markdown (md) can render LaTeX code, but it requires additional setup:

+1. Use a Markdown processor that supports LaTeX rendering, like MathJax or KaTeX.
+2. Include the necessary JavaScript libraries in your Jekyll configuration.
+3. Ensure your Markdown flavor (e.g., kramdown) is configured to recognize LaTeX delimiters.

+For example, to enable MathJax in Jekyll, add this to your `_config.yml`:
 2. Distributed computing: Spreading computations across multiple machines.

+markdown: >-
+  mathjax: true
 3. Neuromorphic computing: Designing hardware to mimic biological neural systems.

 These advancements aim to overcome limitations of the von Neumann architecture, particularly the "von Neumann bottleneck" between processing and memory units, to better suit the needs of modern AI applications.